-Not all individuals with disabilities will be eligible to open an ABLE account.
-The ABLE Act limits eligibility to individuals with disabilities (as defined by SSA) with an age of onset of disability before turning 26 years of age.
-If an individual meets this age criteria and is also already receiving benefits under SSI and/or SSDI, they are automatically eligible to establish an ABLE account.
-If individuals are not recipients of SSI and/or SSDI, but still meet the age of onset disability requirement, they could still be eligible to open an ABLE account.
-They would be eligible if they meet Social Security's definition and criteria regarding significant functional limitations and receive a letter of certification from a licensed physician.
-The individual does not need to be under the age of onset before their 26th birthday.
+The ABLE Act provides eligibility for individuals with a disability (as defined by the SSA) that began before their 26th birthday-or before their 46th birthday starting January 1, 2026, under the ABLE Age Adjustment Act.
+If you meet this age criteria and are also already receiving benefits under SSI and/or SSDI, you are automatically eligible to establish an ABLE account.
+If you are not a recipient of SSI and/or SSDI, but still meet the age of onset disability requirement, you could still be eligible to open an ABLE account if you meet Social Security's definition and criteria regarding significant functional limitations and receive a letter of certification from a licensed physician.
+You need not be under the age of 26 to be eligible for an ABLE account.
 Mississippi ABLE Program On April 11, 2017, the Mississippi Legislature passed Senate Bill 2311, establishing Mississippi's ABLE Act.
 The members of the Mississippi ABLE Board were appointed by Governor Phil Bryant, and held their first meeting on May 8, 2018.
 After much research and consideration, the Mississippi ABLE Board voted in October 2018 to join with the National ABLE Alliance.
 Implementation of the Mississippi program is expected in June 2019.
 The fee to maintain a Mississippi ABLE account will be \$3.75 per month.
 That fee may go down but is not expected to go above \$3.75 per month.
 Mississippi's ABLE program will offer diverse investment options, ranging from FDIC insured to higher risk stock and bonds.
 While the Mississippi ABLE account offers a great way to save money, the account can also be very transactional.
 Participants may withdraw their money through real-time debit cards, electronic transfers and/or paper checks.
-The 9 Mississippi ABLE Board Members include (listed in order of Mississippi Code Section 43-28-7(1)): Lynn Fitch, State Treasurer Chris Howard (Vice-Chairman), Executive Director of the Department of Rehabilitation Services Diana Mikula, Executive Director of the Department of Mental Health Richard Courtney (Chairman), 1st Supreme Court District and Attorney Michael Schloegel, 2nd Supreme Court District and Senior Vice-President, Hancock Whitney Bank Kimberly Remak, 3rd Supreme Court District and Board Member of The Arc Northwest Mississippi Jayne Buttross, Attorney and Board Member of Coalition for Citizens with Disabilities Pam Dollar, Executive Director of Coalition for Citizens with Disabilities Paul Rogers, Attorney and Board Member of Coalition for Citizens with Disabilities Board Recommendations There are currently no recommendations for statutory changes to enhance the effectiveness and efficiency of the program.
+The 9 Mississippi ABLE Board Members include (listed in order of Mississippi Code Section 43-28-7(1)): David McRae, State Treasurer Billy Taylor (Vice-Chairman), Executive Director of the Department of Rehabilitation Services Wendy Bailey, Executive Director of the Department of Mental Health Richard Courtney (Chairman), 1st Supreme Court District and Attorney Michael Schloegel, 2nd Supreme Court District and Senior Vice-President, Hancock Whitney Bank Justin Bobo, DeSoto County Market President, First Commercial Bank Jayne Buttross, Attorney and Board Member of Coalition for Citizens with Disabilities Pam Dollar, Executive Director of Coalition for Citizens with Disabilities Paul Rogers, Attorney and Board Member of Coalition for Citizens with Disabilities Board Recommendations There are currently no recommendations for statutory changes to enhance the effectiveness and efficiency of the program.